-Section I: Comparison of Pre-Permit, Post-Permit Phase I, and Post-Permit Phase II Pollutant Concentrations for MRSWMP Jurisdictions

-Our review starts with a comparison of pre-permit, post-permit Phase I, and post-permit Phase II results to discover whether there has been an improvement (or worsening) in pollutant concentrations at storm water outfalls collectively for the MRSWMP region for the years 2000 - 2021.
+Section I: Comparison of Pre-Permit, Post-Permit, and Post-Report Pollutant Concentrations for MRSWMP Jurisdictions outfalls collectively for the MRSWMP region for the years 2000 - 2021.
 MRSWMP cities with storm drain outfalls that discharge to the ocean or 303d listed waterbody and were sampled over this time period include Monterey and Pacific Grove (2000-2021), Seaside (2004-2021), Carmel (2007-2021), Pajaro (2008-2018), Carmel Valley (2009-2018), and Salinas (2019-2021).
-For each pollutant (analyte) measured consistently over the MRSWMP monitoring period, box and whisker plots of concentrations during the pre-permit, post-permit Phase I, and post-permit Phase II timeframes in order to visualize how concentrations have changed over time.
-Additionally, a Wilcoxon Rank-Sum test was performed to determine if there was a statistically significant difference between pre-permit, post-permit Phase I, and post-permit Phase II analyte concentrations.
+For each pollutant (analyte) measured consistently over the MRSWMP monitoring period, box and whisker plots of concentrations during the pre-permit, post-permit, and post-report timeframes in order to visualize how concentrations have changed over time.
+Additionally, a Wilcoxon Rank-Sum test was performed to determine if there was a statistically significant difference between pre-permit, post-permit, and post-report analyte concentrations.
 All sites sampled as part of MRSWMP monitoring from 2000-2021 were included in this analysis.